 ORDINARY CHONDRITE COMPOSITIONS

-Based on the completed O-isotope analyses, it is evident that the ratios plot slightly outside of the main field of H chondrites, while still overlapping the fields that resolve the H chondriteIIE iron parent body.
-A linearized oxygen three-isotope diagram for NWA 2635 was constructed by Miller (2002).
+Based on the completed O-isotope analyses, it is evident that the ratios plot on an oxygen three-isotope diagram slightly outside of the main field of H chondrites while still overlapping the fields that resolve the H chondriteIIE iron parent body.
 Further studies will be needed to examine the possibility that the O-isotope ratios might have been shifted due to open system aqueous flows on the H chondrite parent body.
 Since NWA 2635 is a recrystallized, texturally evolved chondrite with elemental ratios and an O-isotopic composition showing affinities to the H chondrite group, it is appropriately assigned to the newly proposed group of metachondrites (Irving et al., 2005).

 Northwest Africa 2635 is unshocked (S1, peak shock pressure <5 GPa), and has experienced moderate terrestrial weathering (W2).
 The numerous small vugs that occur throughout this meteorite may be indicative of a very high-temperature environment during formation, consistent with greater depth within the asteroid.
 Despite some petrographic differences, e.g., differences in grain size, differences in O-isotopic compositions, and the absence of clinopyroxene in NWA 2635, there exist very close similarities between NWA 2635 and the paired metachondrites NWA 2353 and NWA 3145, and in all likelihood they constitute a pairing group.
 Furthermore, there is a strong possibility that the H7 chondrite NWA 2835 also belongs to this pairing group (Irving and Kuehner, UWS; Bunch, NAU).
 The specimen of NWA 2635 shown above is a 6.45 g partial slice.